 - Consider additional factors.
 Where you are not an automatic refusal and you fall into the 'consider additional factors' category, you will also be invited to provide mitigation.

 If we do not receive a response from you within the 21 days the decision to refuse you a licence will automatically take effect.

 If you do send in a response within the 21 days we will give it due consideration, and we will write to you to inform you of our decision.
 If we decide it is still necessary to refuse your licence, you will then have 21 days from the date of this final decision letter in which to exercise a right of appeal to a magistrates' or sheriff court.

-Once our decision to refuse is made we have no power to revisit that decision, no matter how good the mitigation or obvious the factual error, without the direction of a court.
+Once our decision to refuse is made, we have no power to revisit that decision without the direction of a court, unless the decision was based on a fundamental mistake of fact.
 If you are having genuine difficulty submitting your evidence within the 21 days you should write to us (within the 21 days) to let us know.

 Please note that costs may be involved with a court appeal, both in lodging the appeal and if you lose the appeal at court.
 When deciding if you wish to bring an appeal to court you may like to bear in mind the High Court case of Security Industry Authority v Stewart & Others (2007), which ruled that magistrate's courts must follow the criteria set out in our 'Get Licensed' booklet when considering appeals.
 As an example, magistrate's courts considering decisions we have made as a result of our criminality criteria cannot consider factors outside of those criteria, such as the circumstances or gravity of the offence(s) committed.